-In the seedy mid-nineteenth century underworld of London gambling dens, William, a hard-up Carey cousin, has a frightening encounter with George Hampton, a violent and unprincipled young man on the make.
+Ensign Carey begins in the seedy mid-nineteenth century underworld of London gambling dens, where William, a hard-up Carey cousin, has a frightening encounter with George Hampton, a violent and unprincipled young man on the make.

 Banished from Cambridge for bad behaviour, in 1856 William travels to India, where his father has used family influence to get him a commission in the 84th Bengal Native Infantry.
 Here his path again crosses – dramatically – with Hampton’s.
-William is no saint, but when the Indian Mutiny breaks out among the native troops, he acts with generosity and courage, for which he pays a high price.
+Ensign William Carey is no saint, but when the Indian Mutiny breaks out among the native troops, Ensign Carey acts with generosity and courage, for which he pays a high price.

 About Ronald Welch and the Carey Novels